dergigi/dergigi.github.io/bitcoin/lessons/ch3-00-technology.md

 learned from Bitcoin?"
 It is this question which has led me to write this series to outline some of the things I've learned.

-1. [Philosophical Teachings of Bitcoin][I]
-2. [Economic Teachings of Bitcoin][II]
-3. **[Technological Teachings of Bitcoin][III]**

-Part one explored what I've learned from Bitcoin when seen through a philosophical lens: the interplay of immutability and change, copying and scarcity, Bitcoin's origin story and identity, locality in a world of replication, money as free speech, and the limits of knowledge.
+[Chapter I][chapter1] explored what I've learned from Bitcoin when seen through a philosophical lens: the interplay of immutability and change, copying and scarcity, Bitcoin's origin story and identity, locality in a world of replication, money as free speech, and the limits of knowledge.

-Part two discussed some of the economic teachings of Bitcoin: the concept of value, (sound) money and its history, inflation, and some aspects of "modern" banking like fractional reserve banking.
+[Chapter II][chapter2] discussed some of the economic teachings of Bitcoin: the concept of value, (sound) money and its history, inflation, and some aspects of "modern" banking like fractional reserve banking.

-Part three will explore seven things I have learned from examining Bitcoin through the lens of technology.
+[Chapter III][chapter3] will explore seven lessons I have learned from examining Bitcoin through the lens of technology.
 As in the previous parts, I will only be able to scratch the surface.
 Bitcoin is an expanding universe, evolving and improving every day.
 Whole books can be and have been